 - Portable air conditioner: Small, light and mobile, the portable air conditioner is movable from room to room.
 Portable units have a lower power output (than a split system), and suited to smaller spaces such as apartments and where permenant installation is not permitted.

 - Evaporative cooler: Air is cooled through the evaporation of water, which maintains healthy air moisture and offers an energy efficient alternative to conventional air conditioners.Evaproative coolers are suited to drier areas, normal away from the coast.

 - Reverse cycle: The reverse cycle air conditioner internally reverses its operation to provide heating or cooling, as required

 - Inverter system: Constantly alters fan and motor speeds.
-This enables faster cooling of a room, and the inverter air conditioner doesn't have to switch itself on and off to maintain a constant temperature
+This enables faster cooling of a room, and the inverter air conditioner does not have to switch itself on and off to maintain a constant temperature

-- Avoid positioning the air conditioning unit on the side of the house that gets the most sun as this will cause it to be less efficient
+- Air conditioning installation is best on the side of your house that gets the least sun, as direct sunlight can cause the unit to be less efficient

-Do not attempt to install a split or ducted system without holding the appropriate licenses, this will also void your warranty.
+- Do not attempt to install a split system without holding the appropriate licenses, as this will void your warranty